 Why is it so hard for adults to forgive?

-Positive Psychology lists 24 activities and exercises that can be used to begin the process of forgiveness.
+Positive Psychology lists 24 forgiveness games and exercises that can be used to begin the process of forgiveness.
 These activities are great for people who are ready to forgive but don’t know quite how to proceed.

-Here are some additional games and activities that can help you begin to heal:
+Here are some additional forgiveness activities for adults that can help you begin to heal:

 The apology game involves two or more players who take turns apologizing for something they have done wrong.
 The apology should be sincere and the players should be willing to accept responsibility for the mistake.